Find Out if Your Project is Eligible

 What kind of space requirements are there?

 We usually provide 12kV primary power to large new developments, which typically requires a switchgear system that takes up around 700 square feet of space (including clearances).
 Switchgear can be installed in most basement or garage spaces, and can be shared among multiple buildings and developments for up to 12MW of total power load.
 SFPUC will work with you to determine the best design and layout of the equipment.

 What kind of costs and rates can I expect?

-Our engineers will work closely with you to determine feasibility and will provide design assistance and review.
-And once you and your occupants start using our power, we’ll provide 24/7 care and troubleshooting.
-We have been supplying electricity in San Francisco for almost 100 years to many of San Francisco's most critical facilities, including SFO, Muni, SF Unified School District, SF General Hospital and San Francisco’s police and fire stations.
+Our Customer Engagement Team and Engineers will work closely with you to determine feasibility and will provide design assistance and review.
+Once you and your occupants start using our power, we’ll provide 24/7 care and troubleshooting.
+We have been supplying electricity in San Francisco for 100 years to many of San Francisco's most critical facilities, including SFO, Muni, SF Unified School District, SF General Hospital and San Francisco’s police and fire stations.
 You’ll have the reliability benefits of using the same grid as the rest of the city, but without the greenhouse-gas emissions.

 What other green energy initiatives can my project take advantage of?

 We support our customers' efforts to conserve energy and generate power locally.
-SFPUC offers competitive energy efficiency incentives for new and existing buildings and we offer support for onsite renewable power generation through our GoSolarSF incentive program.
+SFPUC offers competitive energy efficiency incentives for new and existing buildings.